Jabril-Mahamud/BlazorCRUD/README.md

-1. update the connectionstring in the appsettings.json 2.run dotnet run
+1. update the connectionstring in the appsettings.json
+2. run dotnet run
-3.dotnet ef database update
+3. dotnet ef database update

 should then run properly